County Profiles of Child Well-Being in Tennessee

 Tennessee Index of Child Well-Being Methodology

-As the Annie E. Casey Foundation’s (AECF’s) Tennessee partner, the Tennessee Commission on Children and Youth (TCCY) gathers county-level data on almost 100 indicators of child well-being and posts them to the KIDSCOUNT datacenter.
-Data available at the county level does not exactly mirror state-level data AECF uses for its rankings.
-TCCY staff chose 12 indicators, three in each domain, to make up its Index of Child Well-Being.
-They were chosen with an eye toward the national indicators, with consideration of important issues in Tennessee, and confined by what is available for all 95 counties.
+As a trusted and consistent source for Tennessee data, the TCCY team chose 12 indicators, three in each domain, to make up its Index of Child Well-Being.
+They were chosen with consideration of important issues in Tennessee, and confined by what is available for all 95 counties.

 Over the past few years, we have made several changes in indicators as a result of the way the Centers for Disease Control—and, as a result, the Tennessee Department of Health—report data.
 Counties with small populations can have wide variations in rates in some data categories, especially when just children, or even just a subset of children, are the focus.
 Child and teen deaths provide a good example.
 For some counties, a single child death moves them from a rate of 0 per 100,000 to a rate of as high as 80 or 100 per 100,000.
 In this sense, their rates are not meaningful, and the CDC no longer reports single-year rates at the county level for some indicators when the population of the county is small.
 This is problematic when one is ranking counties.